daniel-muthukrishna/astrodash/README.md

 ## 7. API Usage
 Notes:
-    Current version requires an input redshift (inaccurate results if redshift is unknown)
+    Sometimes inaccurate results if redshift is unknown